weishwu/find_gencodeID/README.md

 ```

 ## Read below only if data needs to be re-created
-Merge NCBI and HGNC records with Gencode GTF to find the unique matches (each NCBI/HGNC record can only be linked with one gencode ID; each gene name can only be linked with on Gencode ID)
+- Merge NCBI and HGNC records with Gencode GTF to find the unique matches (each NCBI/HGNC record can only be linked with one gencode ID; each gene name can only be linked with on Gencode ID).
-requried inputs: gencode.v34.annotation.gtf.zip, NCBI_genes.txt.zip, HGNC_gene_aliases.txt.zip
+- Requried inputs: gencode.v34.annotation.gtf.zip, NCBI_genes.txt.zip, HGNC_gene_aliases.txt.zip
 ```
 python gencodeID_queryTables.py gencode.v34.annotation.gtf.zip
 ```